Daniel Ritzenthaler

 These are similar forms of the same fear:

-1. Our idea is too big to be measured in a specific way and we’re too scared to break it down.
+1. Our idea is too big to be measured in a specific way and we’re scared to break it down.

 Neither of these fears are true.